stfc/PSyclone/tutorial/training/users/lfric/README.md

    `-s ./omp.py` (or use `make omp`).
 Compare the PSy-layer files with the previously created files.
 What has changed?

+3. Now let's have a look at some typical errors.
+Ideally they should not happen for a user of a stable LFRic release, but if you for example should select a untested set of options some of these problems could still happen.
+The first example `main_err1_alg.x90` contains an invalid PSyclone builtin name, though of course PSyclone cannot know what exactly the user meant.
+Does PSyclone's error message make sense?

+4. Fix the above error by modifying `main_err1_alg.x90` and putting the correct names of the builtins in (`setval_c`, i.e. just remove the 'no_').
+Run PSyclone again.

+5. Now use the file `main_error2.x90`, and try to apply the `omp.py` script, i.e. add the paramter `-s ./omp.py` to the PSyclone command line (or use `make error2`).
+This kernel is very similar to the test kernel used originally, but it operates on a different function space, and as a result it cannot be be parallelised by simply applying OpenMP directives, it would lead to a race condition.
+What is PSyclone's behaviour?

 # Solution
 1. The file `main_alg.f90` contains two calls to a PSy layer:
        CALL invoke_initialise_fields(field1, field2)